himanshusingh60120/insane-sanity/README.md

 - **rule** — a deterministic check decides it outright
 - **proxy signal** — the strongest machine-observable evidence for something a human judges more broadly. *Charts match text data* checks that both standard charts exist and that their alt text carries the market name and the forecast years; it cannot read the chart.
 - **AI, verified against source** — the three copy-editing rows

+### Section blueprints are deliberately soft

+Reports in the wild are not cleanly Template A or B. The cleaning-services report opens with Market Overview like a B, then carries Key Market Highlights and a Snapshot like an A, and titles its snapshot "*Market* Snapshot" rather than "*Report* Snapshot".
+Sections are therefore graded by evidence: only those observed on **every** peer report of that template can fail the page, everything else warns.
+Sections that live in the sidebar rail on some templates are searched for across the whole document.

+`BASE-01`, which compares against the reports actually published alongside this one, is meant to carry the real weight here — it is evidence-based rather than hard-coded, and it updates itself as house style moves.

 ### The checks worth knowing about